stremovsky/ultimate-resources-android-devs/README.md

 - ##### Localization Services

-  * [Crowdin](https://crowdin.com/) : Translate and manage the process better, faster, and smarter.
+  * [Crowdin](https://crowdin.com/page/android-localization) : Translate and manage the process better, faster, and smarter.
+Crowdin is the tool that will make localization a part of your development quickly and with less effort.

 - ##### 3rd Party Libs